Daguhh/PyQtMenu/README.rst

 -----------

-You can configure the menu by the interface (add icon, change icon size/theme) when you're happy whith your save it (Fichier > save)
+You can configure the menu by the interface (add icon, change icon size/theme)

+when you're happy with your save it (Fichier > save)

 Text file :
 -----------